bterwijn/invocation_tree/README.md

 tree(factorial, 4)     # call function 'factorial' with argument '4'
 ```

 to graph the function invocations.
-Press &lt;Enter&gt; to walk through each step of the repetition until the stop condition is met.
+Run this program and press &lt;Enter&gt; to step through program execution.

 ![factorial](https://raw.githubusercontent.com/bterwijn/invocation_tree/main/images/factorial.gif)

-Or see it in the [Invocation Tree Web Debugger](https://www.invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/factorial.py).
+Or see it in the [Invocation Tree Web Debugger](https://www.invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/factorial.py&play).

 Each node in the invocation tree represents a function call, and the node's color indicates its state: